joeberkovitz/qgis-nautical/index.md

 that the app "cannot be opened because it cannot be checked for malicious software".
 This is in fact normal.
 You can get around it by right-clicking the application icon in the Applications folder, choosing *Open* from the menu, and then clicking *Open* on the resulting dialog box.
+(On some versions of MacOS you may need to hold down the Option key while clicking or right-clicking; I haven't been able to test this.)

 Depending on the type of computer you are using, you may need to run an installer program.
 Follow the instructions for your particular download.